Skip to content

 Exergames are technology-driven physical activities such as video game play that require participants to be physically active or exercise.
 Exergames are driven by physical movements using real-time motion detection and may be delivered via video gaming platforms or within a 2-D/3-D virtual reality (VR) environment.
 They can also be designed to include therapy-based exercises and can be delivered to individuals/groups across a wide range of settings.
 Exergames are increasingly being used as a tool in falls prevention and there is a need for a rigorous evaluation of the effectiveness of this approach in preventing falls and fall-related injuries in older populations.

-How are we doing it?
+How did we do it?

-Full details of the review can be found in the protocol registered on PROSPERO
+Full details of the review can be found in the protocol registered on PROSPERO.

-Who are we working with?
+Who did we work with?

-More information
+Contact information

 Programme Manager